-With 1 residual per observation, we have 2 residuals, of which 1 will be positive and 1 will be negative.
+With one residual per observation, we have 2 residuals, of which one will be positive and one will be negative.
 With residuals computed on the basis of covariate patterns, the predicted value (0.5) exactly equals the observed value (0.5) so the residual is zero.
-For logistic models, residuals are normally computed on the basis of 1 per covariate pattern, and some of the desirable properties of the residuals only apply if there is a reasonable number of observations in each covariate pattern.
+For logistic models, residuals are normally computed on the basis of one per covariate pattern and some of the desirable properties of the residuals only apply if there is a reasonable number of observations in each covariate pattern.

-In the following, we will use j to represent the number of covariate patterns, $m_j$ to represent the number of data points in the jth covariate pattern, k to represent the number of predictors in the model (not including the constant) and n is the number of data points in the dataset.
+In the following discussion, we will use j to represent the number of covariate patterns, m_j to represent the number of data points in the jth covariate pattern, k to represent the number of predictors in the model (not including the constant) and n is the number of data points in the dataset.

-All of the examples in this section are based on the model shown in Example 16.6 (with -smk-, -frace\c3-, -white-, and both linear (centred) and quadratic forms of -previs- as predictors).
-The values of the predictors in this model make up 203 distinct covariate patterns.
+All of the examples in this section are based on the model shown in Example 16.5 (with -dcpct-, -dneo-, -dclox- and the -dneodclox- interaction term as predictors).
+The values of the predictors in this model make up 30 distinct covariate patterns.